-The accretionary prism and frontal thrust cored during Expedition 316 (Sites C0006 and C0007) present unique features that are not observed in the Muroto and Ashizuri transects in the Nankai Trough or at other accretive margins such as Barbados, Aleutian, or Cascadia margins.
+The accretionary prism and frontal thrust cored during Expedition 316 (Sites C0006 and C0007) present unique features that are not observed in the Muroto and Ashizuri transects in the Nankai Trough or at other accretive margins such as the Barbados, Aleutian, or Cascadia margins.

-The features are
+The features are as follows:

-- 1. Systematic in-sequence thrust propagating mode within the accretionary prism, which is well observed in the Muroto transect and the Barbados Ridge, is not observed; rather, the frontal thrust appears to have functioned as a plate boundary thrust for a long period, similar to the architecture observed along erosive margins. - 2.
-Taper angle at the toe is the largest in the Nankai Trough (Kimura et al., 2007a) and similar to those in erosive margins (Clift and Vannucchi, 2004). - 3.
-Seismic reflection profiles suggest that a new incipient décollement appears to be formed within a layer beneath the trench wedge sediments (G. Moore, pers. comm., 2007) - 4.
+1. The frontal thrust appears to have functioned as a plate boundary thrust for a long period, similar to the architecture observed along erosive margins, rather than systematic in-sequence thrust propagating mode within the accretionary prism, which is well observed in the Muroto transect and the Barbados Ridge.

+- 2. Taper angle at the toe is the largest in the Nankai Trough (Kimura et al., 2007a) and similar to those in erosive margins (Clift and Vannucchi, 2004). - 3.
+Seismic reflection profiles suggest that a new décollement appears to be forming within a layer beneath the trench wedge sediments (see Moore et al.). - 4.
 Sandy and channel-filling coarse sediments are interpreted based on geophysical evidence to constitute most of the accretionary prism, and the same sediments fill the present trench wedge in the Nankai Trough.

-How these characteristic features of accretionary prism in this region are intimately related to each other is unclear.
+How these characteristic features of the accretionary prism in this region are related to each other is unclear.

-As a result of drilling at two sites (Holes C0006E, C0006F, C0007A-C0007C, and C0007D), several new aspects of the accretion/subduction system have been revealed.
-The upper accretionary prism is composed of coarse terrigenous sediments, including gravel-dominated and lower mud-dominated lithologies in the upper and lower parts of the accretionary wedge, respectively.
-They may be trench wedge to slope sediments and hemipelagic Shikoku Basin sediments, respectively; however, that interpretation must be confirmed by more detailed onshore analysis and results of planned drilling of sediments on the incoming plate.
-The modern trench wedge is composed of channel-filling deposits that are currently underthrusting beneath the accretionary prism.
+As a result of drilling at two sites (Holes C0006E, C0006F, and C0007A-C0007D), several new aspects of the accretion/subduction system have been revealed.
+The upper accretionary prism is composed of coarse terrigenous sediments, including gravel-dominated lithologies, whereas the lower part of the accretionary wedge is mud dominated.
+The upper and lower prism may be trench wedge to slope sediments and hemipelagic Shikoku Basin sediments, respectively; however, that interpretation must be confirmed by more detailed onshore analysis and results of planned drilling of sediments on the incoming plate.
+The modern trench wedge is composed of channelfilling deposits that are currently underthrusting beneath the accretionary prism.
 The plate boundary frontal thrust is located at a stratigraphic horizon of late Miocene mud, which appears to be similar to the Shikoku Basin facies that hosts the décollement in the Muroto and Ashizuri transects (Moore, Taira, Klaus, et al., 2001).

-The sediments of lithologic Unit I at Site C0006 are interpreted to represent a transition from trench to slope deposition; thus, the boundary between Units I and II records the uplift of trench material into the prism, and its age potentially provides a constraint on the timing of frontal thrust activity (Fig. F4).
-Sediments of Unit I are younger or the same age as sediments filling the basin behind the thrust.
-The age of the boundary is ~0.9 Ma.
-Taking into account the relative plate motion velocity between the overriding Japanese islands and the Philippine Sea plate, ~4 cm/y (Seno et al., 1993), the relative slip distance has to be ~40 km.
+Lithologic Unit I sediments at Site C0006 are interpreted to represent a transition from trench to slope deposition; thus, the Unit I/II boundary records the uplift of trench material into the prism, and its age potentially provides a constraint on the timing of frontal thrust activity (Fig. F3).
+Unit I sediments are younger or the same age as sediments filling the basin behind the thrust.
+Based on biostratigraphy, the maximum age of the boundary is ~0.9 Ma.
+Taking into account the relative plate motion velocity between the overriding Japanese islands and the Philippine Sea plate, ~4 cm/y (Seno et al., 1993), the relative slip distance may be as much as ~40 km.
 No frontal accretion during this period means that the plate boundary frontal thrust has large displacement (total relative motion minus horizontal shortening of the accretionary prism).
-How such a large amount of slip has concentrated within the fault zone and how the evolution of the fault zone has affected the characteristic features in this region is one of the important issues of postcruise research.
+How such a large amount of slip has concentrated within the fault zone and how the evolution of the fault zone has affected the characteristic features in this region are two of the important issues of postcruise research.